 If you want to learn to meet these challenges with more confidence, consider applying for the Duke LEADER program.

-This interactive 3-day workshop is designed for junior faculty who are leading a research group.
+This interactive 5-month series is designed for junior faculty who are leading a research group.
 It will provide insight into leadership and team building as well as direction on how to develop and manage a scientific laboratory or research program, how to improve productivity, and how to harness creativity and innovation.
 It will provide tools to use in navigating conflict with confidence.
-This course provides a unique opportunity to work with a diverse and multidisciplinary group of faculty and to network with other researchers from across the university.
+This program provides a unique opportunity to work with a diverse and multidisciplinary group of faculty and to network with other researchers from across the university.

 Course Format and Tools

-This three-day course will consist of individual and group exercises as well as lectures and discussions designed for junior investigators.
-Leadership experts from outside Duke will provide much of the course content.
+This 5-month leadership program will consist of individual and group exercises as well as lectures and discussions designed for junior investigators.

-The LEADER program is a highly interactive 3-day course that includes lectures, small group discussions, group exercises, and personal reflection.
-Much of the course content is delivered by leadership experts from outside of Duke.
+The LEADER program is a highly interactive 5-month series that includes lectures, small group discussions, group exercises, and personal reflection.
+The course content is delivered by leadership experts from both inside and outside Duke.
 These instructors have extensive experience working within academics and have received high marks from past program participants.
-The bios below are for the core group of course instructors.
+The program schedule lists the instructors and has links to their bios.
 Participants will also have the opportunity to interact with senior faculty researchers from within the Duke community.

 Participation in the LEADER program costs $1,500.
-Tuition for faculty with a primary appointment in the School of Medicine will be covered by the Dean's office.
-All others must provide information about who will support their tuition costs at the time of application.
-Tuition payments must be made via departmental charge (no checks or credits cards).
-This one-time payment covers all aspects of course participation, including administration of the MBTI and 360, meals during the course, parking, and inclusion in follow-up alumni programs at no additional charge.
-Click here for a tuition determination matrix to help calculate the cost of your participation.
+Applicants must provide information about who will support their tuition costs at the time of application.
+Tuition payments must be made via departmental charge, tuition cannot be paid with sponsored codes.
+This one-time payment covers all aspects of course participation, including administration of the personality based assessment and 360, meals during the course, and inclusion in follow-up alumni programs at no additional charge.

-All junior faculty researchers are eligible to apply.
-Applications from faculty who have identified research as the principal focus of their career will be most competitive.
+The most competitive applicants will be junior faculty who are leading a research team and have clearly identified research as the principal focus of their career.
+Applications from both basic and clinical sciences are encouraged.
 Applicants must have the support of their department chairs in order to participate.
-A selection committee composed of senior Duke faculty will select the class of participants based on the following criteria:
+Participants will be selected based on the following criteria:

 - Clear commitment to a research career.